anthonyfdunphy/portfolio-website/README.md

 The live link can be found [here](https://anthonyfdunphy.github.io/portfolio-website/).

 ## Credits
-I would like to thank my mentor for all the help during this process to troubleshoot any CSS issues which had arisen during the creation of this site.
+I would like to thank my mentor Spencer Barriball for all the help during this process to troubleshoot any CSS issues which had arisen during the creation of this site.